fluggo/Canvas/docs/sphinx/process/audio.rst

     .. attribute:: channels

+        Read-only.
 The number of channels the frame contains.

     It also has a few methods for retrieving sample data: